kauri-io/Content/ERC721/serverless-NFT/pt1.md

 cp ./migrations/2_deploy_contracts.js  ./migrations/3_update_metadata.js
 ```

-Change the metadata `deploy` in _3_update_metadata.js_ so that it contains an object that specified this contract will be replaced:
+Change the metadata `deploy` in _3_update_metadata.js_ so that it contains an object that specifies this contract will be replaced:

 ```javascript
 await deployer.deploy(Metadata, {replace: true})